thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 ## 3.7.1 Product Requirements

 In order to meet the expectations of the ZX Security clients, the product created throughout the Bus Factor project must meet a range of requirements.
 Such requirements include the the usability, efficiency, usability and security of the product.
-By considering these factors when creating the product, we will be able to produce a programme which completes the specified goals to a high quality standard.
+By considering these factors when creating the product, the team will be able to produce a programme which completes the specified goals to a high quality standard.

 ### 3.7.1.1 Usability Requirements